Egyptian Green Jasper Scarab with Floral Designs

 SKU: AH-942 Category: Tags: , ,

-The scarab beetle was an exceedingly popular symbol in the art of Ancient Egypt, thought to represent the sun god, Ra.
-The Ancient Egyptians believed that the scarab beetle rolling its ball of dung across the desert mirrored the journey of the sun across the sky from day to night.
+The scarab was one of the most popular ancient Egyptian amulets.
+They were used as pieces of jewellery, commemorative items and seals, and magical amulets offering protection and good fortune.
+Becoming popular in the Middle Kingdom, amulets in the shape of scarab beetles were thought to represent the sun god, Ra.
+The Ancient Egyptians believed that the scarab beetle rolling its ball of dung across the dessert mirrored the journey of the sun across the sky from day to night.
 As the beetle laid its eggs within the dung, it became a symbol of rebirth and regeneration.

 To find out more about Ancient Egyptian amulets please see our relevant blog post: Egyptian Amulets and their Meanings.